Khatia Dekanoidze: UNM Faction Chair

-On December 21, 2021, she met with President Zourabichvili to ask for the release of Saakashvili, although the former has refused to pardon him.
-On January 31, 2022, she announced an end of her faction's partial boycott and a plan to set-up a special parliamentary investigative commission to look into alleged inhuman treatment of Saakashvili in prison.
+On 21 December 2021, she met with President Zourabichvili to ask for the release of Saakashvili, although the former has refused to pardon him.
+On 31 January 2022, she announced an end of her faction's partial boycott and a plan to set-up a special parliamentary investigative commission to look into alleged inhuman treatment of Saakashvili in prison.
 The end of the boycott was a contentious issue within UNM and was decided after a vote of its Political Council, with Dekanoidze favoring returning to full parliamentary work.
 However, the parliamentary vote to terminate the mandates of three opposition MPs (Elene Khoshtaria, Badri Japaridze and Shalva Natelashvili) days later derailed plans for an investigative commission, which needed 50 votes to be established.
 She voted against the GD-sponsored so-called "Deoligarchization Bill", a proposed law that would create restrictions on the political participation of wealthy individuals qualified as oligarchs, arguing that the bill was meant to target the opposition and purposely ignored the role of Bidzina Ivanishvili.

 During his 2022 annual report to Parliament, Prime Minister Irakli Gharibashvili called her "sick and in need of medicine".

+Independent MP

-On January 31, 2023, Khatia Dekanoidze announced her resignation from the faction chairpersonship after UNM's new leader Levan Khabeishvili suggested the party would resign its parliamentary seats in exchange for the Georgian authorities to let imprisoned former President Saakashvili be transferred abroad for medical treatment.
+On 31 January 2023, Dekanoidze announced her resignation from the faction chairpersonship after UNM's new leader Levan Khabeishvili suggested the party would resign its parliamentary seats in exchange for the Georgian authorities to let imprisoned former President Saakashvili be transferred abroad for medical treatment.
 She called Khabeishvili's statement populist and affirmed she had not been consulted on the issue.
 As an MP, she has opposed the parliamentary boycott that the SIU faction declared in February 2023, while becoming a member of the Foreign Relations Committee.

+On 24 March 2023, following weeks of disagreement over the boycott, she announced her departure from the United National Movement, remaining on as an independent MP.